jeffkorba/korbaconsulting.com-wordpress/public/wp-content/plugins/easy-wp-smtp/readme.txt

 Debug Events is a feature that will log all your failed email sending attempts and provide additional information on why it failed and from which plugin the email was sent from.

-You can enabled the Debug Email Sending option and all email sending attempts will be logged (not just the failing ones), so you can debug any delivery issues.
+You can enable the Debug Email Sending option and all email sending attempts will be logged (not just the failing ones), so you can debug any delivery issues.

 ### Easy WP SMTP Pro

-Easy WP SMTP Pro provides awesome features that will improve your email deliverability (Amazon SES and Microsoft 365 / Outlook mailers) and help you monitor all your WordPress emails (Email Logs, Email Reports, enhanced Dashboard Widget, enhanced Weekly Email Summary, and more).
+Easy WP SMTP Pro provides awesome features that will improve your email deliverability (Amazon SES, Gmail / Google and Microsoft 365 / Outlook mailers) and help you monitor all your WordPress emails (Email Logs, Email Reports, enhanced Dashboard Widget, enhanced Weekly Email Summary, and more).

 <a href="https://easywpsmtp.com?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme-purchase-cta" rel="friend">Click here to purchase Easy WP SMTP Pro now!</a>